 The Mom left us there as she went to go get whatever she was gonna get in another room.
 Needless to say, the sis and I were freakin’ out, expecting her to go get a bigger weapon than her fists to whack us with.
 But even worse than a stick, the Mom was comin’ back holding what we didn’t expect.
 It was a can of Raid.

 As she smacked our hair from left to right, she sprayed that full can of Raid into both of our heads thoroughly.
-I tell ya, the inside of our house musta been smokin’ to the ceiling with that chemical spray.
+I tell ya, that chemical spray’s fumes musta reached the ceiling.
 What I recall the most about that moment was of how I couldn’t breathe.
-It was obvious the Mom was grossed out that we had them critters in both of our heads and she was determined to kill ’em completely, if that was the last thing she was gonna do in her life on this earth.
-I was coughing, gagging, and my eyes were sorta burning from the strong pest-killin’ spray.
-The Mom smacked, whacked, and continued to spray our heads like crazy.
-She was determined to kill ’em all – and possibly even us, while she was at it.
+I was coughing, gagging, and my eyes were burning from the strong pest-killin’ spray.
+The Mom smacked, whacked, and continued to spray our heads like crazy, determined to kill ’em all – and possibly even us, while she was at it.

 Thankfully to God, the sis and I had survived that day and we both live to tell the tale of how our Mom had killed every single spec of lice that had been living inside of our hair from a single can of Raid.
 It had been a painful thought-I-was-gonna-die-for-reals experience and is very much not recommended to any mother out there to do to their own kid who has lice.
 But our Mom’s terrible (painful and inhumane) method had surprisingly worked thoroughly and our heads had received completely critter-free relief since.